LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/studios/crazy-echoes/README.md

 .H/EmLiLxOe!dHuEpLeLcOh!oH
 ```

-One thing to be aware of: Notice how `"HELLO!"` is shorter than `"./mixedupecho"`, and so the program "wraps around" and starts over again at `'H'`whenever it reaches the end of the string.
+Also, notice how `"HELLO!"` is shorter than `"./mixedupecho"`, and so the program "wraps around" and starts over again at `'H'`whenever it reaches the end of the string.

 How can you implement that?
 The modulo `%` operator is your friend here.